Raku/problem-solving/solutions/documentation/front-matter-for-routines.md

 the Raku/Documentable repo.
 I propose to follow these steps to be able to index and document routines separately:

+1. Almost inmediately, we can change the sorting order of the routines/methods in the current pages from lexicographical on the class/Role name they're defined to "hierarchical" order, with routines lower in the hierarchy first.
+That might help somehow by focusing on improving those versions of the routine, while the rest of the solution is worked out.
 1. Add a new `kind` "Routine" to Documentable
    (see
    [documentation](https://raw.githubusercontent.com/Raku/Documentable/master/docs/Language/document-format.pod6) for